 - The Main or Recursive Block is the parent element that contains all child elements of interest for data extraction.
 For example, when extracting a table, the parent block is the tag table (where the child elements will be the subordinate td).
 If the repetitive element is not known, or you simply don’t know what to put, we recommend you use the keyword aggressiveScraping, which is typically capable of identifying the parent element on its own.

-- Select: Activates an interactive interface on the underlying webpage, which has been specifically designed to help you identify and select elements to utilize in your Recipe.
-It’s imperative that the desired webpage is opened first, and remains under the Batch Data Collector window.
-We will discuss this feature in greater depth below.
+- Select: Activates an interactive interface (Inspector) on the underlying webpage, which has been specifically designed to help you identify and select elements to utilize in your Recipe.

 - Column Definition Area: This section is dedicated to the end-game file you’ll download upon completion of all scraping operations, likely an Excel.
 Here you’ll work to define which columns are ultimately included in the final export, and what information will be populated in each.
 As in Excel, the collection of all columns for each single row, to us, constitutes a record.
 It is just how much you need to draw in this area to perform an extraction.
 There is currently no limit to the number of columns that you can create for each record.

 - Single column options: columns can be reordered vertically, by drag and drop.
 New columns can be added between two pre-existing ones or deleted using the “+” and “-” buttons of the header.

 - Label: Names the single column header.

 - Basic Validation Filters: If column data contains essential information, you can verify data capture and invalidate a line in the event it is null.
 If the column data contains a link that ultimately redirects you to a different webpage, Batch Data Collector can follow the link to capture the resulting URL (Batch Data Collector only).